Cherries-Man/NS3-MP-RDMA/simulation/README.md

 # MP-RDMA NS-3 simulator

-This is a MP-RDMA NS-3 simulator based on the HPCC implementation for simulating the performance of MP-RDMA(Multi-Path RDMA).
+This is a MP-RDMA NS-3 simulator based on the [HPCC: https://hpcc-group.github.io/](https://hpcc-group.github.io/) implementation for simulating the performance of MP-RDMA(Multi-Path RDMA).

 ## Build